123BLiN/aws-tf-fargate-nginx-s3/README.md

 - Add some example LDAP provider to use it for authentication

 # Known issues
-- There possibly is some problem to assume role from the Fargate container https://forums.aws.amazon.com/thread.jspa?messageID=830807&tstart=0
+- There is a potential issue with IAM roles for AWS Fargate containers - https://forums.aws.amazon.com/thread.jspa?messageID=830807&tstart=0
 - Signing keys have a validity of just one week.
 Hence, they need to be refreshed constantly - https://github.com/anomalizer/ngx_aws_auth#security-considerations so we need either some cron job inside the container with nginx SIGHUP or just replace containers regulary and generate new session keys every time during the startup script.